MiCurry/ModEM/README.md

  with `-O0` (no optimizations) and debug symbols (`-g`, bounds checking ,etc)

 Of course, any generated makefile can be altered as you see fit.
-For instance, it is often helpful to add the `-g` to copmile with debug symbols when working with an MPI makefile.
+For instance, it is often helpful to add the `-g` to compile with debug symbols when working with an MPI makefile.

 ## Compiling